Canadian Armed Forces: Military expenditures

 The Constitution of Canada gives the federal government exclusive responsibility for national defence, and expenditures are thus outlined in the federal budget.
-For the 2016–17 fiscal year, the amount allocated for defence spending was billion.
-The estimated expenditure in 2021 was billion.
-In April 2022, the government announced in its budget that it intends to increase defence spending by billion over the next five years.
+DND’s main estimates for 2023–24 totalled $26.5 billion, including various votes and statutory funding.
+Operating ($17.9 billion), capital ($6.1 billion), and grants and contributions ($320 million).
+Most of the budget is allocated to personnel (34%), operating (34%), and capital (22%).

-The federal government now factors in military-related spending from departments such as Veterans Affairs, Public Works, and the Treasury Board when calculating "defence spending".
+In 2017 the government began to factor in military-related spending from departments such as Veterans Affairs, Public Works, and the Treasury Board when calculating "defence spending".
 It is believed that this move was made to improve Canada's defence-related NATO reporting metrics.

+In 2024 the government announced plans to increase defence spending by $77 billion over twenty years at a rate of 1.76% of GDP.
+The funds were to be allocated toward new submarines (twelve were planned) and overall force modernisation.

+In 2025, the government of Mark Carney announced plans to rapidly increase defence spending to reach the NATO target 2% of GDP by the end of the fiscal year.
+The plan includes many measures, including increases to pay for Canadian Forces members, acquisition of new equipment for each of the three environmental commands, and the continued support of previously announced procurement projects.

 Ranks

 Uniforms

-Although the Canadian Armed Forces are a single service, there are three similar but distinctive environmental uniforms (DEUs): navy blue (which is actually black) for the navy, rifle green for the army, and light blue for the air force.
+Although the Canadian Armed Forces are a single service, there are four similar but distinctive environmental uniforms (DEUs): navy blue (which is actually black) for the navy, rifle green for the army, light blue for the air force, and khaki for special operations.
 CAF members in operational occupations generally wear the DEU to which their occupation "belongs."
 CAF members in non-operational occupations (the "purple" trades) are allocated a uniform according to the "distribution" of their branch within the CAF, the association of the branch with one of the former services, and the individual's initial preference.
-Therefore, on any given day, in any given CAF unit, all three coloured uniforms may be seen.
+Therefore, on any given day, in any given CAF unit, multiple coloured uniforms may be seen.

 The uniforms of the CAF are sub-divided into five orders of dress: